The Ultimate Bucket List Italy Road Trip

 The busy reality of the Spanish Steps at lunchtime in Rome

-If you have four weeks or longer to spend in Italy, one of the best road trips from Rome is to head south for around three hours to the Amalfi Coast.
+If you have four weeks or longer to spend in Italy, one of the best road trips from Rome is to head to southern Italy and the Amalfi Coast, a three hour drive from Rome.

-This stunning stretch of gravity-defying road from Sorrento to Salerno passes by the beautiful beaches of Positano, the romantic village of Ravello and authentic Vietri sul Mare, and is considered the best Italian coastal road trip of them all.
+This stunning stretch of gravity-defying road from Sorrento to Salerno passes by the beautiful beaches of Positano, the romantic village of Ravello and authentic Vietri sul Mare, and is considered one of the best Italian road trips.

 The road south to the Amalfi Coast will also take you past Mount Vesuvius (one of Italy’s three live volcanoes – the others are Mount Etna on Sicily and Stromboli, its own small island in the Tyrrhenian Sea), and the magnificent Pompeii Archaeological Park.